lovhag/atlas/README.md

 * Potential issue if have an example ``Robin Hood was born in<extra_id_0>'' and different fill-ins for <extra_id_0> might desire a space before, or not?
 * Do sentinel splits on token level.
+    * Investigated in `experiment_with_answer_generation.ipynb`, but it doesn't really seem to matter if this is done at a token-level.
+    * Can however confirm that the sentinel id should be added without a preceding space.
+* Found that the end-of-string token might cause issues, removed this for the loss calculation and results seem more promising?

+New run folder: `data/logs/pararel_eval_zero_shot_no_space_likelihood_no_eos`

+DESIDERATA
+* Freely generated answers that match with one of the answer options should then also match with the by-choice-generation of the model.
+    * Removing <eos> token doesn't help with this.
+Can observe predicitons in `data/logs/pararel_eval_zero_shot_no_space_likelihood_no_eos` for P140 for which the model freely generates "Christianity", but can't pick it in the answer option (generates "Islam" instead).
+Incapable of choosing "Christianity"?
+        * Seems to be an issue from when a sentence starts with the <extra_id_0>, a 3 must be added in those cases.
+Otherwise, the model will be completely confused.

+New run folder: `data/logs/pararel-eval-zero-shot-no-space-likelihood-no-eos-with-3`
+    * And now things seem to work!
+E.g. the freely generated predictions mostly match the likelihood decoded ones.

+TODOs
+* Get Atlas closed-book results
+* Get T5-base results